WWII pilot celebrates 100th birthday with visit from 62nd OG commander

 |1

-This work, WWII pilot celebrates 100th birthday with visit from 62nd OG commander [Image 7 of 7], by SrA Zoe Thacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WWII pilot celebrates 100th birthday with visit from 62nd OG commander, by SrA Zoe Thacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT